hashicorp/go-bexpr/README.md

 ```
 Result of expression "foo.X == 5" evaluation: true
 Result of expression "bar.y == bar" evaluation: true
-Result of expression "foo.foo != false" evaluation: true
-Result of expression "foo.z == true" evaluation: true
-Result of expression "foo.Z == true" evaluation: true
+Result of expression "foo.baz == true" evaluation: true
-Failed to create evaluator for expression "bar.Hidden != yes": Selector "bar.Hidden" is not valid
+Failed to run evaluation of expression "bar.Hidden != yes": error finding value in datum: /bar/Hidden at part 1: struct field "Hidden" is ignored and cannot be used
-Failed to create evaluator for expression "foo.unexported == no": Selector "foo.unexported" is not valid
+Failed to run evaluation of expression "foo.unexported == no": error finding value in datum: /foo/unexported at part 1: couldn't find struct field with name "unexported"
 ```

 ## Testing